cetic/fadi/USERGUIDE.md

   * if you want to create a **traefik ingress**, you can follow this [guide](doc/REVERSEPROXY.md#2-configure-the-various-services-to-use-traefik)
   * else, you can use a port-forwarding to access the interface:
 ```
-kubectl port-forward service/fadi-adminer 8080:80
+kubectl port-forward service/fadi-adminer 8081:80
 ```
-   Now you can access `adminer` from your browser by taping: `localhost:8080`
+   Now you can access `Adminer` from your browser by typing: [localhost:8081](http://localhost:8081)

 * Access to the adminer service and to the postgreSQL database using the following credentials: